Want to fall in love with Oaxaca as much as I did?

 - WEBSITE

-The Rufino Tamayo Museum is another place for those interested in Mexico’s ancient history.
+The Rufino Tamayo Museum is another museum in Oaxaca for those interested in Mexico’s ancient history.
 It includes a collection of over 1,000 artifacts from the pre-Hispanic cultures across Mexico.
 There are five rooms, each of which is painted a different color that matches the color in the artifacts.

 - OPEN: 10:30 am – 8:00 pm (W – M; closed on Tu)